 In case, none of the above methods are fruitful, reinstall Google Chrome.
 Then check if the DNS probe issue still persists or not.

-Resolve DNS Probe Finished No Internet error on Mac
+2 Methods to Fix DNS Probe Finished No Internet Issue on MAC

 Mac users, who mostly prefer Safari for browsing purposes, usually don’t face the above issue as much as those using Chrome on Mac.